Aide-C/BASH_Encryption_Tool/README.md

 # BASH_Encryption_Tool

 A text message encryption and decryption program to protect data from unauthorized access, which was a standalone project on LinkedIn Learning.
-The two main outcomes I aim to achieve throughout this project are improving my Bash scripting and encryption skills, which will enable me to showcase this project on my resume and in job interviews.
+The two main outcomes I aim to achieve throughout this project are improving my Bash scripting and encryption skills.

 ## Description